MicrosoftDocs/fabric-docs/docs/data-factory/web-activity.md

    :::image type="content" source="media/web-activity/choose-web-connection-and-configure.png" alt-text="Screenshot showing the Lookup activity settings tab highlighting the tab, and where to choose a new connection.":::

-1. When you choose **+ New** to create a new connection, you will see the connection creation dialog where you can provide the base URL as well as credentials to connect.
+1. When you choose **+ New** to create a new connection, you see the connection creation dialog where you can provide the base URL and credentials to connect.

    :::image type="content" source="media/web-activity/create-new-connection.png" alt-text="Screenshot showing the new connection dialog for the Web activity.":::

 1. After choosing or creating your connection, complete the remaining required fields, add any required headers, or set any advanced settings.
-The Web activity supports GET, POST, PUT, DELETE and PATCH methods.
+The Web activity supports GET, POST, PUT, DELETE, and PATCH methods.

 ## Save and run or schedule the pipeline

-Typically, you will use the output of the Web activity in conjunction with other activities, but once configured, it can be run directly.
-If you are running it to invoke a REST API that performs some action and don't require any output from the activity, your pipeline might contain only the Web activity, too.
+Typically, you use the output of the Web activity with other activities, but once configured, it can be run directly without other activities, too.
+If you're running it to invoke a REST API that performs some action and don't require any output from the activity, your pipeline might contain only the Web activity, too.
 To run the activity, switch to the **Home** tab at the top of the pipeline editor, and select the save button to save your pipeline.
 Select **Run** to run it directly, or **Schedule** to schedule it.
 You can also view the run history here or configure other settings.

 :::image type="content" source="media/lookup-activity/pipeline-home-tab.png" alt-text="Screenshot showing the Home tab in the pipeline editor with the tab name, Save, Run, and Schedule buttons highlighted.":::